openlab-apps/OpenWallet/README.md

 ### Litecoin

 - **Features:** Support for Litecoin transactions.
-- **Highlights:** Dive into the silver to Bitcoin's gold with UU.COOL Wallet, managing Litecoin transactions effortlessly with confidence.
+- **Highlights:** Dive into the silver to Bitcoin's gold with OpenWallet, managing Litecoin transactions effortlessly with confidence.
 - Allows for multiple account transactions.

 ### Ripple